What is the meaning of the trailing number in the streamer's name on the network?

 There are different ways to access this page:

-From the iOS Wattson Music app
+From an iOS or Android Wattson Music control app

 This done, you will access the page “Update and Configuration”.